Representation Must Match Votes

-We have had great success with our democratic, constitutional system over 200 years.
+We have had great success with our democratic, constitutional system for more than 200 years.
 We have expanded the voting franchise, fought wars, staved off the worst of business panics and depressions.
-Even the poorest members of society have seen improvements in well-being form education, sanitation, workplace safety, electricity, lighting, appliances, running hot and cold water, heat in the winter, and so on.
+Even the poorest members of society have seen improvements in well-being from education, sanitation, workplace safety, electricity, lighting, appliances, running hot and cold water, heat in the winter, and so on.
 Only the very wealthiest household had these amenities at the turn of the twentieth century.
 Now they are commonplace.

 Economic progress was gained by electing representatives who represented the will of the majority of citizens, who wanted wide distribution of the benefits of progress.